ScDor/Closure/Closure_Front_End/README.md

 appear at the `dist` folder.

  You can then serve this folder with any web-server.
-For quickly previewing the production build locally, after having done the [appropriate configuration](#localProd), you can use Python's standard http-server module, by running:
+For quickly previewing the production build locally, after having done the [appropriate configuration](#localProd), you can then serve the build using a node based server, by running:

-`python -m http.server --directory dist 8080`
+`npm run preview`

 And then visting http://localhost:8080